Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not empty: These access flags are immune.
 			"Access Flags"				""

+			// Admins with one or more of these immunity flags are immune to this ability's effects.
+			// Note: If the Mutant Tank has one or more of these immunity flags or has the same immunity flags as the survivor victim, the immunity is cancelled.
+			// --
+			// Empty: No immunity flags are immune.
+			// Not empty: These immunity flags are immune.
+			"Immunity Flags"			""

 			// Allow human-controlled Mutant Tanks to use this ability.
 			// Note: This setting can be overridden for specific players.
 			// --